yaminmhd/github-react-finder/README.md

 ```
 1. git clone to local machine
 2. yarn install to retrieve packages and dependencies
-3. yarn start to start application on localhost:3000
+3. yarn start to start application
 ```

 And repeat